 When you’re thinking about upgrading your warehouse lighting, there are a ton of things to consider.
 It can be a little intimidating, yes, but it doesn’t have to be a difficult project to accomplish.
 Let’s take a look at how to choose the right light source for your warehouse light all up to the correct distribution of light you’ll be needing.

 LED Warehouse Lighting: Which Source Should I Use?

-There are basically only three light sources that you could choose from for your warehouse lighting.
-You’re looking at HID (high intensity discharge), LED and fluorescent lights.
+There are basically only three light sources that you could choose from for your LED warehouse lighting fixtures.
+You’re looking at HID (high-intensity discharge), LED, and fluorescent lights.
 In the past, HIDs were considered the only acceptable option for lighting warehouses.
 And, yes, they are still used quite a bit in our day and age.
 It has a very low cost to initially install, but its depreciation of lumens is quite high (actually, it has the highest depreciation rate).
 Also, HIDs do not offer a lot of options when you’re looking at color temperatures.

 Warehouse Lights: Different Types of Light Source

 Let’s look at some specific HIDs.
 When you’re looking at high-pressure sodium lamps, their temperatures usually are around 2,200 K to 2,400 K. This produces a yellowish hue.
 For metal halide lamps, you’re looking at temperatures that range around 4,000 K to 4,500 K. This produces a whiter hue.
 It must also be noted that HID lights have to warm up a bit before actually turning on.
 They also need to cool down when they are turned off before you can actually turn them back on again.
 So when you experience a power surge, you’re basically looking at a 15-minute break before turning your lights back on.